zebbra/neops-docs/pdoc-md/neops.core.provider.deprecated.global_from_excel.md

 # neops.core.provider.deprecated.global_from_excel
 ## GlobalFromExcel
-The base neops provider contains all methods and required data processing for a concrete provider.
+The neops base provider contains all methods and required data processing for a concrete provider.
 To create a new provider, either extend this NeopsBaseProvider or a concrete provider

+the neops base provider is inherited from the [BaseRunCycle](pdoc-md/neops.core.provider.base.base_run_cycle)

 ----------
 ### JSON Schema